-- the Stock Option Plan as set forth in Appendix "A" to the Information Circular of the Corporation dated 28 August 2013 and the grant of stock options pursuant to such Stock Option Plan is hereby authorised; and - any Director or officer of the Corporation is hereby authorised for, on behalf of, and in the name of the Corporation to do and perform or cause to be done or performed all such things, to take or cause to be taken all such actions, to execute and deliver or cause to be executed and delivered all such agreements, documents and instruments, contemplated by, necessary or desirable in connection with the Stock Option Plan and the foregoing resolutions, as may be required from time to time and contemplated and required in connection therewith, or as such Director or officer in his or her discretion may consider necessary, advisable or appropriate in order to give effect to the intent and purposes of the foregoing resolutions, and the doing of such things, the taking of such actions and the execution of such agreements, documents and instruments shall be conclusive evidence that the same have been authorised and approved hereby."
+- 1. the Stock Option Plan and the Proposed Amendments contained therein as set forth in Appendix "A" to the Information Circular of the Corporation dated 7 November 2014 and the grant of stock options pursuant to such Stock Option Plan is hereby authorised; and - 2. any Director or officer of the Corporation is hereby authorised for, on behalf of, and in the name of the Corporation to do and perform or cause to be done or performed all such things, to take or cause to be taken all such actions, to execute and deliver or cause to be executed and delivered all such agreements, documents and instruments, contemplated by, necessary or desirable in connection with the Stock Option Plan and the foregoing resolutions, as may be required from time to time and contemplated and required in connection therewith, or as such Director or officer in his or her discretion may consider necessary, advisable or appropriate in order to give effect to the intent and purposes of the foregoing resolutions, and the doing of such things, the taking of such actions and the execution of such agreements, documents and instruments shall be conclusive evidence that the same have been authorised and approved hereby."